Toyota Territory Off-Roaders Association (TTORA)

 1. Doing the 3.4 swap, reading threads, calculating costs, trying to find a shop that could/would do such a project.

-2. Then I compared the 3.4 info with just replacing my old 3.0 with a remaned 3.0.
+2. Then I compared the 3.4 info with just replacing my old 3.0 with a remanufactured 3.0.

 3. I also looked into the cost of fixing the existing engine.

-I went with option 2, and start saving up the money to get a remaned 3.0.
+I went with option 2, and started saving up the money to get a remaned 3.0.

 Yes, I would still have the same gutless engine, but it would be brand new, and would be a direct replacement of the old one, and it would get me back in action quicker.